 |Semester 3||Internship or Entrepreneural Project (18 ECTS); plus one MSc seminar course from the seminar module (3 ECTS); plus one elective course (6 ECTS - or optional course, if not yet taken in first or second semester)|

 |Semester 4||Master's thesis (30 ECTS); the thesis topic should already been agreed in the third semester between student and supervisor; the supervisor must be from UT or TalTech|

-As a first-year student of Software Engineering, you can apply to the Industrial Master’s Programme in IT (IMP).
+As a first-year student of Computer Science, you can apply to the Industrial Master’s Programme in IT (IMP).
 The IMP is a fantastic opportunity to kick-start your professional career in IT in parallel to your studies.
-If accepted, you will spend your second year of master’s studies at a partner company/organization as part of an internship.
+If accepted, you will spend your second year of master’s studies at a partner company/organization.